mgaman/TFL-tube-arrivals-board-ESP32-TFT-Arduino/README.md

 - DEBUG Turn on general debugging data.
 Hopefully not needed.
 # Updating the config.json file
 The classic tool for reading and writing data between an ESP32 and computer is *esptool.py*, however this tool deals with blocks of flash and is not interested whether that block of flash is executable code or SPIFFS data.
-In Platform.IO *esptool.py* is encapsulated in a user friendly interface to make it easy to create an SPIFFS file system image and upload that image to the ESP32.
+In Platform.IO *esptool.py* is encapsulated in a user friendly interface to make it easy to create an SPIFFS file system image and upload that image to the ESP32 (but not download it).
 To modify *config.json* and upload to the ESP32, first edit the file then click on the *PlatformIO* icon to the left of the screen.
 This displays a range of *Project Tasks*.
 Click on *Build Filesystem Image* to make a copy of the SPIFFS file system then click on *Upload File System Image* to copy, via USB, to the ESP32 device.
 Note that any window currently engaging the USB Serial device must be closed first.
 # Dependencies
 I made use of the delightful [London Underground](https://github.com/petykowski/London-Underground-Dot-Matrix-Typeface) dot matrix font for displaying data.
 Note that one cannot use the ttf files directly.
 First they must be converted to a bitmap image via the convertor [here](https://rop.nl/truetype2gfx/).